Visits to Hawaii

 the educational Polynesian Cultural Center are all great destinations.

-Beach in the City of Honolulu on the Island of Oahu
+Beach in Honolulu, on the Island of Oahu

 Waikiki Beach is likely Hawaii’s most